 No tutorials found

 Modpacks are a great way to spice up your gameplay experience, there are thousands of fun packs out there and many different launchers you can use that allows you to play with ease of access.
 While modpacks are a lot of fun, some of them can be quite resource-intensive.
-Many times by default, the launchers will not allocate enough ram to support some of the bigger packs.
+Many times by default, the launchers will not allocate enough ram to support some of the bigger packs even if your server hosting plan is large enough.
 Each launcher is slightly different but it’s not difficult to allocate more ram.
 We will walk you through the process of doing so on some of the main launchers.